This country-specific Q&A provides an overview to employment and labour law in Canada.

 Some jurisdictions also require an employer to pay statutory severance pay in addition to providing notice of termination.
 For example:

 - Ontario: Employers with an annual Ontario payroll of at least $2.5 million must provide employees who have five or more years of service with statutory severance pay equal to one week’s pay per year of service, up to a maximum of 26 weeks.

 - Federal: Employers must provide employees who have at least 12 months of service with statutory severance pay equal to the greater of (a) two days’ pay for each completed year of service or (b) five days’ pay.

-Canadian case law on the permissibility of ‘garden leave’ arrangements remains underdeveloped.
-However, there are indications that, at least in Ontario, a clearly drafted garden leave clause may be enforceable.
+While Canadian case law on the permissibility of ‘garden leave’ arrangements remains underdeveloped, there are indications that, at least in Ontario, a clearly drafted, reasonable garden leave clause may be enforceable.